y-scope/zstd-ffi-js/docs/src/dev-docs/building-project.md

-# Building `zstd-wasm`
+# Building the project

-This document explains how to build the Zstandard WASM library `zstd-wasm` from source.
+This document explains how to build the project.

 ## Requirements
 * CMake 3.16 or higher